joshbegley/nyt-latest/README.md

 `This Juneteenth, we’re reflecting on people whose lives were impacted by slavery, but who then went on to change the world`\
 https://nytimes.com/interactive/2021/06/16/us/Juneteenth-obituaries.html?searchResultPosition=6

-**CureVac’s vaccine performed poorly in a clinical trial, in part because of virus variants.**\
+**CureVac’s mRNA vaccine reaches an efficacy of just 47 percent in a clinical trial.**\
-`A preliminary analysis estimated that CureVac’s mRNA vaccine had an efficacy of just 47 percent.
-“This is pretty devastating for them,” one expert said.`\
+`The results were a blow to hopes that the vaccine could help meet the world’s urgent need.
+“This is pretty devastating” for the company, one expert said.`\
 https://nytimes.com/2021/06/16/health/curevac-vaccine.html?searchResultPosition=7

 **What’s in Our Queue?
 Paloma Mami and More**\